Yemen: stirring the cauldron

-State implosion, fragementation, sectarian conflict and collapse, for example in Iraq and Libya – none of this seems to make much difference either.
-Nor does the seemingly unstoppable spread of the terrorist groups these wars were supposedly intended to eliminate.
-One explanation for this indifference is that some of the advocates of these wars simply don’t care about their consequences.
+State implosion and fragmentation, sectarian conflict and collapse – none of this seems to make much difference either.
+Nor does the seemingly unstoppable spread of terrorist groups that these wars were supposedly intended to eliminate.
+One possible explanation for this indifference is that the advocates of these wars simply don’t care about their consequences.

-Back in 2002 the rabidly warmongering neocon spook Michael Ledeen dismissed the cautious suggestion from former US national security advisor Brent Scowcroft that US involvement in Iraq might ‘turn the whole region into a cauldron and destroy the war on terror.’
+Back in 2002 the rabid warmonger and neocon spook Michael Ledeen dismissed the cautious suggestion from former US national security advisor Brent Scowcroft that US involvement in Iraq might ‘turn the whole region into a cauldron and destroy the war on terror.’

 The Bush administration used more emollient justifications.
 It preferred to talk about fighting terror, the spread of markets and democracies, freedom, overthrowing tyranny, liberating women etc. Thirteen years later the Middle East is much closer to Ledeen’s proposals, but still the US and its allies continue to pour weapons and bombs into the region.